Astros scramble after pitchers pounded for 25 runs by Boston

 The Astros’ bullpen has pitched 15 1/3 innings in the last two games, and Baker figures to need to go to relievers early once again in Game 4 on Tuesday night.

-“As long as he can go.
-As along as his endurance is fine,” Astros manager Dusty Baker said of Greinke.
+”As long as he can go.
+As long as his endurance is fine,” Baker said of Greinke.

 Greinke is coming off two stints on the injured list last month, one for a positive COVID-19 test and another for neck soreness.
-He’s thrown 49 big league pitches in two total outings over the last four weeks, giving up five home runs in the last 12 1/3 innings.
+He’s thrown 49 big league pitches in two total outings over the past four weeks, giving up five home runs in his last 12 1/3 innings.

 And he hasn’t gotten an out in the sixth inning since Aug.
 23.